Session 25

 said:

-expression in "vanilla" Racket, using (1) a feature of the language we have not studied yet, but which you know well, and (2) a bit of a hack.
+Like theletexpression,letrecis a syntactic abstraction.
+We can implement the equivalent of aletrecexpression in "vanilla" Racket, using (1) a feature of the language we have not studied yet, but which you know well, and (2) a bit of a hack.
 Can you imagine how?

-We have now seen the hack we need several times in the last two sessions, which is really the idea of a closure.
+We have now seen the "hack" we need several times in the last two sessions, which is really the idea of a closure.

 Take a peek at